Reconstruction of Strings from their Substrings Spectrum: Introduction

 \section{Introduction}

 In many storage and communication channels it is not possible to receive the transmitted or stored string as one unit, even in its noisy version.
 Rather, the information about the string can only be provided in several other forms such as a list of its subsequences, statistics on its symbols, and more.
 This class of models usually falls under the general framework of the \emph{string reconstruction problems}.
-There are several instances of this setup, such as the \emph{trace reconstruction problem}~\cite{BatKanKhaMcG2004,DudSch2003}, the \emph{$k$-deck problem}~\cite{BenMeySchSmiSto91,Sco97}, the \emph{reconstruction from substring compositions problem}~\cite{AchDasMilOrlPan10,AchDasMilOrlPan15} and the \emph{reconstruction problem} by Levenshtein~\cite{Lev01}.
+There are several instances of this setup, such as the \emph{$k$-deck problem}~\cite{DudSch2003,BenMeySchSmiSto91,Sco97} and the \emph{reconstruction from substring compositions problem}~\cite{AchDasMilOrlPan10,AchDasMilOrlPan15,MotBreTse13, MoRaTs13, GaMoRa16, BreBreTse13, SCT15, ShKaXiCoTs16}.
+Similar problems under this paradigm are the \emph{trace reconstruction problem}~\cite{BatKanKhaMcG2004} and the \emph{reconstruction problem} by Levenshtein~\cite{Lev01}, however in these setups the string is received as one unit multiple times with possible errors.

 This paper studies an important setup for this class of problems, where it is assumed that the information about the string is conveyed by the multispectrum of all its substrings of some fixed length.
 Under this paradigm, the goal is to reconstruct the string and the success of this process usually depends on the length of the read substrings and the stored string.
 This model of strings reconstruction is motivated by current DNA sequencing technologies and in particular shotgun DNA sequencing~\cite{Li15}.
 In this method, the DNA strand is broken into multiple fragments, called \emph{reads}, which are then assembled together to reconstruct the strand~\cite{Chin_2013,LoNiQuJoSiJa15,salzberg_2010}.